 Revenue is recognized when all of the following criteria have been met:

-The Company believes that its products and services can be accounted for separately as its products and services have value to the Company’s customers on a stand-alone basis.
+In accordance with ASC 605-25, Revenue Recognition — Multiple-Element Arrangements, based on the terms and conditions of the product arrangements, the Company believes that its products and services can be accounted for separately as its products and services have value to the Company’s customers on a stand-alone basis.
 When a transaction involves more than one product or service, revenue is allocated to each deliverable based on its relative fair value; otherwise, revenue is recognized as products are delivered or as services are provided over the term of the customer contract.

 Cost of Product Sales and Services

 Cost of sales consists primarily of materials, airtime and overhead costs incurred internally and amounts incurred to contract manufacturers to produce our products, airtime and other implementation costs incurred to install our products and train customer personnel, and customer service and third party original equipment manufacturer costs to provide continuing support to our customers.
-There are certain costs which are deferred and recorded as prepaids, until such revenue is recognized.
-Refer to revenue recognition above as to what constitutes deferred revenue.

 Shipping and handling costs are included as a component of costs of product sales in the Company’s consolidated statements of operations because the Company includes in revenue the related costs that the Company bills its customers.